Japan investigators raid Dentsu in widening Olympic probe - NewsBreak

 Haruyuki Takahashi, a former executive at Dentsu, has been arrested four times in recent months on charges of receiving bribes from various companies that became sponsors for the Games.

-The latest investigation centers around bid-rigging for companies to be picked to work on test events, according to Japanese media reports.
+The latest investigation centers around bid-rigging for places to be picked for test events, according to Japanese media reports.
 The test events started in 2018, spanning various sports including sailing and weightlifting, to prepare for the Olympics.
 Being chosen for test events is critical to being picked for actual Olympic venues.

 The money that exchanged hands for the bid-rigging totaled 500 million yen ($3.6 million), involving nine companies and one organization, according to the newspaper Nihon Keizai Shimbun and other reports.